rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 }
 ```

-By implementing this method, the Microsoft Form Component within your model-driven app can dynamically interact with the data from the host form, making it more responsive and capable of handling complex scenarios based on live data inputs.
+By implementing this method, the Form Component within your model-driven app can dynamically interact with the data from the host form, making it more responsive and capable of handling complex scenarios based on live data inputs.